The time-dependent harmonic oscillator revisited: Introduction

 The plan of the paper, beside section \ref{action-angle}, is as follows.
-In section \ref{preli}, while fixing the notation, we recall for which $A$, and how, (\ref{eq1'}) can be reduced to a homogeneous system $\dot u=Au$ with $A$ of the form (\ref{eq1'}b), i.e. (setting $q=u^1$) to (\ref{eq1}).
-In section \ref{zeroes} we prove that if $ \inf_{\ti\in\RR}\{\omega(\ti)\}>0$ then each solution $\ti\in\RR\mapsto q(\ti)\in\RR$ admits a sequence $\{\ti_h\}_{h\in\ZZ}\subset\RR$ of interlacing zeroes of $q,\dot q$, and we study how these $\ti_h$ depend on the initial condition fulfilled by $q(\ti)$; rather than via (\ref{eq2}), we do this by reducing (\ref{eq1}) patch by patch to a Riccati equation, which is well-defined also if $\omega$ is not continuous.
-In section \ref{Useful} we sketch how our approach may help for several purposes: proving the adiabatic invariance of $\I$ (section \ref{AdiabSect}) faster; determining the asymptotic expansions of $\psi,\I$ in a slow time parameter $\varepsilon$ (section \ref{AsymptSect}) faster; determining upper/lower bounds on the solutions (section \ref{bounds}); studying the stability of the trivial one, or the occurrence of parametric resonance in the case of a periodic $\omega(\ti)$ (section \ref{ParametricRes}).
+In section \ref{preli}, while fixing the notation, we recall for which $A$, and how, (\ref{eq1'}a) can be reduced to a homogeneous system $\dot u=Au$ with $A$ of the form (\ref{eq1'}b), i.e. (setting $q=u^1$) to (\ref{eq1}); we also briefly mention some possible physical applications of the reduction.
+In section \ref{zeroes} we prove that if $ \inf_{\ti\in\RR}\{\omega(\ti)\}>0$ then each solution $\ti\in\RR\mapsto q(\ti)\in\RR$ admits a sequence $\{\ti_h\}_{h\in\ZZ}\subset\RR$ of interlacing zeros of $q,\dot q$ (these play the role of $\ti_h=\frac{h\pi}{2\omega}$ in the $\omega\!=$const case), and we study how these $\ti_h$ depend on the initial condition fulfilled by $q(\ti)$; rather than via (\ref{eq2}), we do this by reducing (\ref{eq1}) patch by patch to a Riccati equation, which is well-defined also if $\omega$ is not continuous.
+In section \ref{Useful} we sketch how our approach may help for several purposes: proving the adiabatic invariance of $\I$ (section \ref{AdiabSect}) more directly; determining the asymptotic expansions of $\psi,\I$ in a slow time parameter $\varepsilon$ (section \ref{AsymptSect}) faster; determining upper/lower bounds on the solutions (section \ref{bounds}); studying the stability of the trivial one, or the occurrence of parametric resonance in the case of a periodic $\omega(\ti)$ (section \ref{ParametricRes}).
 In section \ref{conclu} we summarize our results, compare them to the literature, list some possible domains of application, point out open problems and directions for further investigations.
 When possible we have concentrated tedious proofs in the appendix \ref{App}.